 Certain elements of this level aren't possible in Mario Maker 2 (the pursuing Dragoneel itself, for example), but it’s still a great lesson in creating an underwater gauntlet to test players’ swimming abilities.
 Balancing the positions and frequency of Cheep Cheeps, power-ups and respite areas makes all the difference between a challenging underwater stage that’s rewarding to tap through or a nightmare that players simply want to escape from.

 It’ll also give you the opportunity to play about with Scroll Stop, new for Mario Maker 2.
 Scroll Stop is a feature whereby the camera won’t move beyond a solid column of Ground blocks or Hard blocks – a small touch, but one which makes the beginnings and ends of different sections look more ‘professional’ than they did before.

 Super Mario Bros.: The Lost Levels – Any level, really

 A good cautionary tale in not making courses too tough.
-The Lost Levels was designed for veterans who know the original game inside out and it can be hugely fun to go up against.
+The Lost Levels was designed for veterans who knew the original game inside out and it can be hugely fun to go up against.
 That said, it’s not for the faint-hearted and it really picks up where 8-4 of Super Mario Bros. left off.
 For players starting out with Super Mario Maker 2, it provides a good guide on how to craft tricky courses, but The Lost Levels arguably lack the trademark balance and the ebb-and-flow you'll find in more typical Mario games.

 Obviously, there’s pleasure to be had in triumphing over adversity, and perhaps you’re purposefully designing some fiendish gauntlet for a friend or relative to run.
 Certainly, think about your audience while fashioning your creations, but a good level requires a nice balance of carrot and stick; The Lost Levels are nearly all stick with a carrot of completion at the end.